 The patient admission process can take as long as an hour, so please be prepared to wait.
 Most of your wait time will be spent in your vehicle.
 However, there will be a short time spent in line outside of the building, so please dress accordingly.

-In order to expedite the check-in process, please “Docusign” the admission form that we emailed to you when you made your appointment.
-And, if your pet is current on their rabies vaccine, please send your rabies certificate to the clinic via email (firstname.lastname@example.org) or fax (313-451-8202) prior to your appointment.
-Taking a clear photo of the certificate with your phone and emailing the photo is acceptable.
+In order to expedite the check-in process, please “Docusign” the admission form that we emailed to you when you made your appointment, at least a week prior to your appointment.

 A face masks securely covering your nose and mouth is required inside the clinic, and while you are interacting with our staff or standing in line in front of the building.
 This is to protect our staff and other clients, and is keeping with orders from the governor of the State of Michigan.
 You will not be allowed to enter the building without a face mask securely covering your nose and mouth.